MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 using NamespaceName;                              // make the Q# namespace available
 ```

-Next, we declare our C# namespace, a few other bits and pieces (see the full code block below), and then any classical programming we would like (e.g. computing arguments for the Q# operations).
+Next, we declare our C# namespace, a few other bits and pieces (see the full code block below), and then any classical programming we would like (e.g. computing arguments for the Q# callables).
 The latter isn't necessary in our case, but an example of such usage can be found at the  [.NET interoperability sample](https://github.com/microsoft/Quantum/tree/master/samples/interoperability/dotnet).

 #### Target machines